 Other persons such as myself, want to at least provide factual data as a starting point for comparison.
 There are two main reasons:

 -----1) Laser safety does not exist in a vacuum.
 Funds for safety are limited.
-An agency such as FDA and those overseeing them -- ultimately, the American people -- must decide how much effort to put into lasers versus other public health hazards.
+An agency such as FDA and those overseeing them -- Congress and ultimately the American people -- must decide how much effort to put into lasers versus other public health hazards.
 Looking at relative injury rates, and injury severity, can provide some guidance as to how best to allocate scarce funds.

 Industrial and military lasers